By Stratis Georgiou – a Concerned Orthodox Christian

 And, so, from where I sit and watch AB Elpi, something is off with him and, in my respectful opinion, it is dark.

-I truly hope that I am totally wrong about him and if he emerges as a champion and stalwart of our Orthodox faith rather than continuing to progress American Orthodoxy down the slippery slope of ecumenism, I will be the first to publish a full and unmitigated retraction of this article.
+speak) that if he emerges as a champion and stalwart of our Orthodox faith rather than continuing to progress American Orthodoxy down the slippery slope of ecumenism, I will be the first to publish a full and unmitigated retraction of this article.
 Until then, I will remain watchful and truthful to Orthodoxy and keep adding my voice to situations that I believe call for all Orthodox voices to speak out.

 [i] There are many Canons of the Church, which were handed down by various Fathers at different times.
 They have been compiled in what is known as the Pedalion or “The Rudder”.
 (As a quick aside, I believe that the faithful readers of this site would really enjoy hearing Father Kosmas of the Orthodox Monastery of the Archangel Michael in Australia pronounce the “Rudder” in his Orthodox Talks series, which I highly recommend.)
 It is beyond the scope of this article to say anymore on the Canons but I will say this for any reader who may have a negative reaction about anything “canonical”: although some of the Canons are clearly dated because they were handed down by the Fathers to deal with very specific, historical, heretical situations or behaviours of their times, the majority of the Canons are timeless.
 We may not like what they mandate for us as Orthodox Christians (because they are strict) but, they clearly apply to us even today.
 Fortunately, our spiritual fathers, father confessors and our parish priests, out of love (including tough love), compassion and discernment, apply the concept of economia to mitigate the penances mandated for transgressions of the Canons.
-A reading of the Rudder should not be undertaken as a novel.
+(There is so much to say about this concept and its application today … but, perhaps in a future article.)
+In all events, the reading of the Pedalion should not be undertaken as a novel.
 As with any works inspired by God, the reading should be done under the supervision and guidance of a priest or spiritual father.

 [ii] I know that some of you reading this may experience the same doubt about St. Nicholas’ life (and this event in particular) that St. Thomas felt when his fellow Apostles told him about the resurrection of our Lord.
 But have no doubt, dear brothers and sisters, about St. Nicholas’ bio or his motive for striking Arius because the Lord, the Theotokos – and the Saints to whom the gift of discernment has been given – know the hearts of men!
-Please, make an effort to read about the lives of Saints, little by little, and your doubts about any aspects of our Orthodox Chistian faith will dissipate over time by the power and grace of the Holy Spirit.
+Please, make an effort to read the lives of Saints, little by little, and your doubts about any aspects of our Orthodox Christian faith will dissipate over time by the power and grace of the Holy Spirit.

 [iii] Of course, as Orthodox Christians we must always be vigilant about not being deceived by the little troublemaker, (as St. Paisios calls satan) who can appear as an angel of light.
 The Saints tell us to ignore “visions” and “signs” when they first appear and if the message is truly from God, He will persist and make it clear to us that it is He who is giving us this message.
 The same vigilance should be applied to the “duck” saying.
 However, in the case of AB Elpi, his writings and his actions since being elevated to the position of US Archbishop have given all of us cause to question what is motivating or animating this hierarch.